-The allocation of duties for safety matters and the particular arrangements for implementing the policy are set out in this document.
-School requires all individual members to actively contribute to a safer working and teaching environment.
-At the very minimum this involves staff and students providing risk assessments of activities, and defining and following suitable control measures.
+The allocation of duties for safety matters and the particular arrangements for implementing the policy are set out in the School's Health and Safety Policy below.
+The School requires all individual members to actively contribute to a safer working and teaching environment.
+At the very minimum, this involves staff and students providing risk assessments of activities, and defining and following suitable control measures.

-Members of the Schools work in a variety of environments including class rooms, laboratories as well as overseas.
-The School staff and students engage with international field trips and they regularly conduct their research and studies off campus.
-It is important that School maintain this diversity with full regard to the health and safety of all involved.
+Members of the School work in a variety of environments including classrooms and laboratories, as well as overseas.
+The School staff and students engage with international field trips and regularly conduct their research and studies off campus.
+It is important that the School maintains this diversity with full regard to the health and safety of all involved.

 Alessandro Schiesaro, Head of School of Arts, Languages and Cultures